jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT2 Knowledge Based Assessment/assessment.md

 #### Question 2: Describe Tasks and Processes Automated Using AI/ML/DL Technologies (501.KE1 & 401.KE2)

-*Consider the various tasks and processes within an organization that may be automated including: *
+*Consider the various tasks and processes within an organization that may be automated.*

 Consider the following applications: